WhatTheDickens/engl340-s24/mod-2/outcomes.md

 ### In class

-- We'll fun at the command line.
+- We'll have fun at the command line.

 <!-- ### Product